devicetree-org/devicetree-specification/source/flattened-format.rst

     the next token, which can be any valid token.
-A property or node definition in the tree can be overwritten with FDT_NOP tokens to remove it from the tree without needing to move other sections of the tree’s representation in the device tree blob.
+A property or node definition in the tree can be overwritten with FDT_NOP tokens to remove it from the tree without needing to move other sections of the tree’s representation in the devicetree blob.

 ``FDT_END`` (0x00000009)
     The FDT_END token marks the end of the structure block.
 There shall